splanck/vlibc/docs/other.md

   [process.md](process.md).
 - Locale handling falls back to the host implementation for values other than `"C"` or `"POSIX"`.
-- `setjmp`/`longjmp` rely on the host C library when available.
-  Only an x86_64 fallback implementation is provided.
+- `setjmp`/`longjmp` and `sigsetjmp`/`siglongjmp` rely on the host C library when available.
+Only an x86_64 fallback implementation is provided and the signal-mask fields follow glibc's layout.
 - Regular expressions cover only a subset of POSIX syntax.
 Capture groups and numeric backreferences are supported but more advanced features remain unimplemented.